surajsarkar/surajsarkar/README.md

 *   🌍  I'm based in India
 *   🧠  I'm learning `ros`
+*   📪  You can connect with me on <a href="www.linkedin.com/in/surajsarkar0">Linkedin</a>
 *   🤝  I'm open to collaborating on `robotics` New ideas, startups, pyhton and AI/ML projects, hackathons.

 ### Skills
 <p align="left">